Cruising (maritime): Equipment

 Awareness of impending weather conditions is particularly important to cruising sailors who are often far from safe harbours and need to steer clear of dangerous weather conditions.
 Most cruising boats are equipped with a barometer or a weather station that records barometric pressure as well as temperature and provides rudimentary forecasting.
 For more sophisticated weather forecasting, cruisers rely on their ability to receive forecasts by radio, phone or satellite.

 In order to avoid collisions with other vessels, cruisers rely on a maintaining a regular watch schedule.
 At night, color-coded running lights help determine the position and orientation of vessels.
 Radar and AIS systems are often employed to detect vessels positions and movement in all conditions (day, night, rain and fog).

 Cruisers navigate using paper charts and radar.
 Modern yachts are often also equipped with a chartplotter which enables the use of electronic charts and is linked to GPS satellites that provide position reports.
 Some chartplotters have the ability to interface charts and radar images.
 Those that still wish to work with traditional charts as well as with GPS may do so using a Yeoman Plotter.
 Certain advanced sailing vessels have a completely automated sailing system which includes a plotter, as well as course correcting through a link with the ship's steering organs (e.g. sails, propeller).
 One such device can be found at the Maltese Falcon.

+There are also sails made with cruising in mind.
+Sailing downwind is always enjoyable, but there is a vast difference as to how easy it is to manage - especially short-handed.
+This is where furling sails come into play, and these vary from the more specialized types of furling spinnakers to combined products such as the blue water runner-type of sails.